Henry-WL/EPP_Frontend/README.md

 ## About The Project

-'BetterGram' is a full stack clone of instagram, the applcication is made in the MERN stack and has all the features of instagram, allowing use on mobile and desktop.
+'EPP' is a full stack application allowing staff members to create events for others user's.
+The application focuses on film user's but the API can be changed to any interest.

 #### Built With